rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

         | d1d58868-2b14-4fa5-b01f-e51d658556a8 | highcpu | ACTIVE | deleting | Running | public=23.253.157.105; private=10.184.0.105 |
         +--------------------------------------+---------+--------+------------+-------------+---------------------------------------------+

-    **Note**: Your server enters the task state `deleting`.
+    **Note**: The server enters the task state `deleting`.
 OnMetal server deletions take longer than virtual server deletions.
     This process typically takes a few minutes.

 ### Using OnMetal

 The flash cards that are included with the OnMetal I/O flavor are unformatted.
-You can RAID and format them however you like.
+You can combine them in a redundant array of independent disks (RAID) and format them in any way that you want.
 For more information, see [Configure flash drives in High I/O instances as Data drives](/how-to/configure-flash-drives-in-high-io-instances-as-data-drives).